almartson/OneThousandCustomUpdateCalls/README.md

 # PerformanceTestCustomUpdateCalls
-This is an extended version of my friends project about unity update calls performance testing.
+This is an extended version of my friend Alejandros project about unity update calls performance testing.
 Main idea is avoiding Unity’s own update method if you are running many Monobehaviours at the same time.

 The original projects manager is using an array of modified Monobehaviours that it cycles through with an for loop each update.
 The manager calls a update method on each element.